 Ayurveda is one of the oldest systems of medicine and has its roots in the Vedic period.
 It is based on the curative properties of herbs and its medicines are known for the natural ingredients they contain.

-Considered as an alternative method of treatment, the Ayurveda system of medicine not only cures and prevents disease but also reduces the frequency with which diseases enter the human body.
+The Ayurveda system of medicine not only cures and prevents disease but also reduces the frequency with which diseases enter the human body.
 It uses the self-healing system of the body.

-Currently, this alternative method of medicine is being accepted by people worldwide.
+Currently, this ancient method of medicine is being accepted by people worldwide.
 Even the World Health Organization has provided a worldwide platform to promote traditional medical systems like Ayurveda.
 Therefore, the Bachelor of Ayurvedic Medicine and Surgery (BAMS) as a course has opened many promising opportunities for students.

 Faculty of Ayurveda, BHU